oscarbg/metal2caps/README.md

 Some comments of the report are:

-(so note all my comments regarding Apple SOCs are valid up to A10 SOCs)
+(please note all my comments regarding Apple SOCs are valid up to A10 SOCs)

 Changing from Apple A7 to A10X don't expose any changes to Metal2 optional caps..